 The Library actively seeks and purchases new materials and also offers major digital resources on Japan.
 These include Japan Knowledge, Asahi Shinbun Online titled, ‘Kikuzo’ and Yomiuri Shinbun Online titled, 'Yomidasu'..

 A further strength of the Japanese collections is a number of research collections.
 They include Harold S. Williams Book Collection (on the history of foreign settlements in Japan), Sakakibara Collection and Kegan Paul Collection both on Japanese and East Asian classics.

-Harold S. Williams Collection and David Sissons Collection are unique English special collections related to Japan at the Library.
+Harold S. Williams Collection and David Sissons Collection are unique English special collections related to Japan in Manuscript collection.

 For scholars who do not have access to resources nearby, the Library is offering Japan Study Grants and Japan Fellowship annually.
 Please find out the details by visiting Awards and Grants

 Materials in the Japanese Collection may be consulted in the Asian Collections Reading Room.
 Remote users may request material on interlibrary loan through their own library, or request photocopies of items through the Copies Direct service.